Consistency

 Causal consistency

-Martin Kleppmann has some great videos on the topic (on causal consistency and on logical time) and you can read the original “don’t settle for eventual” paper introducing causal+ consistency here.
+Martin Kleppmann has some great videos (on causal consistency and on logical time) and you can read the original "don't settle for eventual" paper here.

 CRDTs

-ElectricSQL provides conflict-free replication using Conflict-free replicatable data types (CRDTs).
-In fact, CRDTs were co-invented by two of our advisors, Marc Shapiro and Nuno Preguiça.
+ElectricSQL provides conflict-free replication using CRDTs.
+In fact, CRDTs were invented by two of our team Marc Shapiro and Nuno Preguiça, along with Carlos Baquero.

 CRDTs are data types that can merge concurrent writes without conflicts.
 They allow clusters to accept writes without cross-region synchronization / replication consensus.
 Instead, writes can be accepted with low latency and replicated asynchronously, with commutative merge operations ensuring that all clusters converge on strong eventual consistency.